Why is it important to read the small print…

 9 July 2019 by Andreea Brindas

 With a modern world governed by contracts, often, the devil is in the detail – which in the majority of contracts, means the small print.
 Despite this, according to the Money Advice Service, 84% of people do not read the terms and conditions before signing a contract.
-This blog will explore the importance of the small print and consequences of breach of contract as a result.
+This blog will explore the importance of the small print and the consequences of a breach of contract as a result.

 For additional information in connection with the formation of a contract, please refer to our previous blog, available here.

 The situation will be different for a consumer and a commercial client respectively.
-Consumers (often individuals transacting for their own personal requirements) are afforded additional protection in a contract, in particular if the contract is formed online.
+Consumers (often individuals transacting for their own personal requirements) are afforded additional protection in a contract, in particular, if the contract is formed online.
 This is by virtue of the relatively-new consumer regulations which have come in to effect.
 Either way, once a contract has been formed you are bound to it.
 It is therefore very important that you are aware of your duties and obligations under the contract to ensure you comply with it – these are often nestled away in the small print terms and conditions attached to your order/contract.

-For example, you may wish to purchase a new car with the intention to own the car at the end of the contract period.
-You may be given the choice to enter in to either a hire purchase agreement or a personal contract purchase agreement (often referred to as a ‘PCP’).
+- For example, you may wish to purchase a new car with the intention to own the car at the end of the contract period.
+You may be given the choice to enter into either a hire purchase agreement or a personal contract purchase agreement (often referred to as a ‘PCP’).
 It is important to read the terms of the contract and the small print as usually at the end of a PCP contract you do not automatically own the car unless you make a further ‘balancing’ payment.